Padianallur

-Padianallur is a village in Sholavaram Block in Thiruvallur district of Indian state Tamil Nadu.
+Padianallur is a town in the northern part of Chennai, Thiruvallur district of Indian state Tamil Nadu.
 It is located 34 km towards East from District headquarters Tiruvallur.
 4 km from Sholavaram.
-20 km from State capital Chennai.
+It is situated near the industrial and residential areas of Chennai City.

 Etymology

 Thiruneetreshwarar Temple is a Hindu Temple dedicated to Lord Shiva located at Padiyanallur in Thiruvallur District of Tamil Nadu.
 Presiding Deity is called as Thiruneetreshwarar and Mother is called as Thiru Loganayaki.
 This is the oldest temple of all in Padiyanallur, the name Padiyanallur for this village came because, one of the Nayanmar has sung a song in this temple.
 Hence the name Padiyanallur came for this village.
-This temple has an old tamil scripting dating back 700-1000 years to the pandya period.
+This temple has an old Tamil scripting dating back 700–1000 years to the pandya period.